 If you’re tired of fad diets and looking to shed those extra pounds for good, finally, we suggest opting for a product that will save you money in the long run because it’s made to be the last weight-loss program you’ll ever need.

 One of the best weight-loss apps we’ve seen so far this year is Noom.
-It’s methods are clinically proven to help you lose weight and keep the weight off.
+Its methods are clinically proven to help you lose weight and keep the weight off.
 With human coaching and personalized meal plans, it’s no wonder our researchers could find plenty of users who report experiencing impressive results.

-If you want to see how it could work for you, the makers of Noom are so confident that you’ll get the results you’re looking for that they are offering a free trial, which is always a good thing.
+If you want to see how it could work for you, the makers of Noom are so confident that you’ll get the results you’re looking for that they are offering a free trial offer, which is always a good thing.